2MASS J03480772−6022270: Physical effects

 Extrapolations for the breakup periods of typical brown dwarfs older than 1 billion years range tens of minutes depending on mass and radius.
 The high spin rate and oblateness of 2MASS J0348−6022 places it at about 45% of its rotational stability limit, assuming a smoothly varying fluid interior.
 Taking into account of magnetic dynamos generated by the brown dwarf's metallic hydrogen interior, the rotational velocity threshold may be even lower and implies that 2MASS J0348−6022 may be closer to breakup than predicted.
-As brown dwarfs cool and age, they contract in size and spin faster so as to conserve angular momentum; theoretically rapid rotators like 2MASS J0348−6022 should eventually approach their rotational stability limit and break apart, but no such phenomena have been observed As of 2021.
+As brown dwarfs cool and age, they contract in size and spin faster to conserve angular momentum; theoretically rapid rotators like 2MASS J0348−6022 should eventually approach their rotational stability limit and break apart, but no such phenomena have been observed As of 2021.
 It is possible that some unknown rotational braking mechanism may be preventing brown dwarfs from breaking up as they age.

 The rapid rotation of 2MASS J0348−6022 may enhance its magnetic field through a dynamo process involving convection induced by differential rotation in its interior.
 This in turn enables strong aurorae in the form of circularly polarized radio wave emissions via charged particle interactions in its magnetic field, which are driven by the so-called electron cyclotron maser instability that has been observed in other known rapidly-rotating and radio-emitting brown dwarfs.
 The inclination of 2MASS J0348−6022's spin axis to Earth is 81 +9/−27 °, derived from its v sin i value.
 This places it in a nearly equator-on configuration viewed from Earth, which makes it a favorable target for observing these hypothesized auroral radio emissions.